 Digital museums events for schools at Norwich Castle

-It's not always possible to make it to the museum so why not book a digital museum event?
 Let us bring learning to life to inspire your pupils with one of our digital events.
-Each event offers one or more films exploring the topic and includes curriculum-relevant information along with museum-specific content.
+Each pre-recorded event offers one or more films exploring the topic and includes curriculum-relevant information along with museum-specific content.
 We hope you enjoy them!

 Digital events